-Warning signs are different than risk factors.
-They enable people to intervene and can be a sign of an acute suicide crisis.
-They tend to be changes in a person's behaviors, feelings, and beliefs that are out of character for that person.
+Warning signs are different than risk factors because they can be a sign of danger in the near future.
+A warning sign indicates that a crisis could occur within a few days or even as soon as 15 minutes.
+Intervention must happen immediately when a warning sign is present.
+They tend to be changes in a person's behaviors, feelings, or beliefs that are out of character for that person.
+Warning signs do not vary considerably across the lifespan.
 It can be easy to miss warning signs, deny them, or decide that "things couldn't possibly be that bad."
+If you think you see a warning sign, don't dismiss it.
+It's better to check in with the person than to do nothing.

-Research has still not determined what warning signs predict someone attempting or dying by suicide, and so it is critical that when warning signs are observed you call a professional for help and guidance.
-Unless someone recognizes the signs, responds appropriately, persuades the individual to get help and helps with the referral process, a person may not get the help that they need.
-Learning to recognize the warning signs and clues may help avoid a tragedy.
+Unless someone recognizes the signs, responds appropriately, persuades the individual to get help, and helps with the referral process, a person may not get the help that they need.
+Learning to recognize the warning signs may help prevent suicide.